 A very decorative, uncomplicated plant that also thrives in semi-shaded locations and in less than optimal soil.
 It is often used for fences or grown in pots/buckets as a balcony plant.
-The base area of a facade can be enhanced with nasturtium, especially under climbing plants that tend to lose their leaves near their base.
+The base area of a facade can be enhanced with nasturtium, especially under climbing plants that tend to lose leaves near their base.
 It is also a good choice for interior greening!

 (lat.: tropaeolum majus)